wagnerdelima/reading_list/README.md

     - Designing Data-Intensive Applications by Martin Kleppmann
     - 20 Python Libraries you aren't using (But Should), by Caleb Hattingh
     - Python Concurrency with asyncio, by  Matthew Fowler
-    - Kubernetes in Practice, by rian Storti
+    - Kubernetes in Practice, by Brian Storti